Our experts answer your questions with a smile

 To be more precise, the materials needed for battery production are likely to be in short supply, according to the American manufacturer.
 Nickel, copper and lithium are likely to be in short supply.

-To emphasize the point, the automotive industry is in fierce competition with the digital and cell phone markets for these materials.
-Indeed, as we mentioned earlier, these are the materials found in virtually every connected object in the home.
+To make matters worse, the automotive industry is in fierce competition with the digital and mobile phone markets for these materials.
+Indeed, as we mentioned earlier, these are materials that are found in almost every connected object in the home.

 Tesla is not the only player in the automotive market to fear a shortage.
-Audi is also reportedly experiencing production problems for the launch of its 100% electric SUV.
-The copper industry has also suffered for many years from under-investment³.
+Audi would also meet production problems for the launch of its 100 % electric SUV.
+The copper industry has also suffered for many years from under-investment.
 Even today, the copper industry works feverishly without having a large reserve to supply in the event of strong demand.
-Yet electric cars use twice as much copper as combustion-powered vehicles.
-A metal that is likely to become even scarcer, given the major needs of new technologies.
+Yet electric cars use twice as much copper as internal combustion vehicles.
+A metal that is likely to become even scarcer given the major needs of new technologies.

 But all is not lost.
-The amount of materials needed to manufacture a battery is expected to be greatly reduced in the years to come.
+The quantity of materials needed to manufacture a battery is expected to be greatly reduced in the years to come.

-In the case of lithium, we're talking about halving the amount needed by the next decade, thanks to technological advances.
+As far as lithium is concerned, there is talk of halving the amount needed by the next decade, thanks to technological advances.
 The quantity of cobalt, meanwhile, is expected to fall by more than three-quarters, and that of nickel by around one-fifth⁴.

-With regard to rare earths, some geologists estimate that there are a thousand years' worth of resources, at the current rate of consumption.
-Nevertheless, prices are expected to rise, especially for neodymium, as demand for permanent magnets increases considerably.
-Added to this is a geopolitical constraint: China holds a 90% monopoly on production, so it may overprice, but there is also the question of dependence on a foreign power.
+As far as rare earths are concerned, some geologists estimate that there are a thousand years' worth of resources at the current rate of consumption.
+Nevertheless, prices are expected to rise, especially for neodymium, as demand for permanent magnets is set to increase considerably.
+There is also a geopolitical constraint: China has a 90% monopoly on production, so it may overestimate prices, but there is also the question of dependence on a foreign power.

 Having studied all the components of an electric car battery, the question arises: are electric cars really that environmentally friendly?

-Despite certain disadvantages, the answer remains YES.
-With the research and development mission of manufacturers, we're moving towards materials that will tend to be increasingly ecological and more easily recyclable.
+Despite certain disadvantages, the answer is YES.
+With the research and development mission of manufacturers, we are moving towards materials that will tend to be increasingly ecological and more easily recyclable.

-Thermal cars not only emit a lot of CO2 gases, they are also very inefficient, burning far more petrol than necessary.
-The electric car also compensates for possible material shortages by being made of recyclable components.
-Overall, electric vehicles are far better for the environment, consuming less than 58% of overall energy than a petrol car over their entire lifecycle⁵.
+Thermal cars not only emit a lot of CO2, they are also very inefficient, burning far more petrol than is necessary.
+Electric cars also make up for any shortage of materials by using recyclable components.
+Overall, electric vehicles are much better for the environment, consuming less than 58 % of total energy than a petrol car over their entire lifecycle⁵.
 That's how clear the difference is.